lurimm/my-portfolio/README.md

-A website that describes Luis Rincon.
+A website that talks about what Luis Rincon does.